Binary black holes gone MAD: Magnetically arrested minidisks around nonspinning black holes: Summary and Discussion

-The presence of MAMs, and the magnetic eruptions they produce, may have significant implications for observations of SMBBHs.
+The presence of MAMs, and the magnetic flux eruptions they produce, may have significant implications for observations of SMBBHs.
 For example, reference~\cite{ripperda_black_2022} found that plasmoid-mediated magnetic reconnection can occur near the horizon.
 These plasmoids can accelerate electrons to nonthermal energy distributions and even power X-ray flares~\cite{ripperda_magnetic_2020}.
 We expect that these EM signatures will translate over to circumbinary accretion.
 To test this, we performed an emissivity estimate of our system as described in equation 18 of~\cite{porth_event_2019} and found that the lightcurve of the optically thin thermal synchrotron emission follows the dimensionless horizon flux timeseries closely.
 Meaning, drops in horizon flux corresponded directly to drops in luminosity.
 This is not surprising as the emission proxy from~\cite{porth_event_2019} is calculated directly from primitive variables that are affected by magnetic eruptions, namely, pressure, density, and the magnetic energy.
 This estimate did not show a clear periodicity in the lightcurve.
 However, this estimate does not account for flaring from magnetic reconnection and eruptions.

-We observed these eruptions occurring on the orbital period for at least a few orbits, which suggests that episodes of quasiperiodic signals associated with these eruptions could take place.
-Regardless, a full general-relativistic ray-tracing (GRRT) and radiative transfer is necessary to evaluate observable EM emission from this binary and its MAMs.
+We observed magnetic flux eruptions occurring on the orbital period for $\sim4$ orbits, which might suggest quasiperiodicity in flaring.
+We have also observed eruptions in simulations of quasicircular and eccentric BBH accretion at smaller separations~\cite{manikantan_coincident_2025, manikantan_effects_2025}.
+Importantly, we noticed a rapid increase in the frequency of magnetic eruptions as the binaries approached merger (see supplemental material for a movie of the simulation from~\cite{manikantan_effects_2025}).
+This suggests a connection to the binary orbital period.
+Regardless, additional studies are necessary to evaluate the connection of the flux eruption frequency to the binary orbital frequency.
+Moreover, a full general-relativistic ray-tracing (GRRT) and radiative transfer is necessary to evaluate observable EM emission from this binary and its MAMs.